smartfog/fogflow/doc/en/source/k8sIntegration.rst

 .. code-block:: console

           helm install ./cloud-chart --set externalIPs={XXX.XX.48.24} --generate-name --namespace=fogflow
-          //Namespace should be the one created above.
-In our case namespace was "fogflow"
+          //Namespace should be the one created above for example "fogflow"

 Refer Helm official `link`_ for more details